 Boy Clerk, 1911 Census and Sasine Office

 Born 21 June 1896, Leith, son of Peter Gardner, newspaper proprietor, and his wife Elizabeth Fairbairn.
 Boy Clerk, Custom House and War Office, London, 1911-12.
 After serving as a Boy Clerk for the 1911 Census, 13 July 1912 - 14 April 1913, he was appointed to the staff of the Sasine Office.
 Joined up and was commissioned as a 2nd Lieut in the 8th Battalion, Seaforth Highlanders (as was his brother Albert Abercrombie Gardner, killed in action, 23 April 1917).
-William Gardner died on the Western Front near Ypres, unmarried, aged 21.
+Wedderburn Gardner died on the Western Front near Ypres, unmarried, aged 21.

 Died of wounds on 23 August 1917.